danielyxie/bitburner/doc/CONTRIBUTING.md

 ## Development Workflow Best Practices

-- Work in a new branch forked from the `dev` branch to isolate your new code
+- Work in a new branch forked from the `dev` branch to isolate your new code.
   - Keep code-changes on a branch as small as possible.
 This makes it easier for code review.
 Each branch should be its own independent feature.
   - Regularly rebase your branch against `dev` to make sure you have the latest updates pulled.
   - When merging, always merge your branch into `dev`.
-When releasing a new update, then merge `dev` into `master`
+When releasing a new update, then merge `dev` into `master`.

 ## Running locally.